lockhartandrewj/lockhartandrewj.github.io/README.md

 # lockhartandrewj.github.io
 ## My GitHub Pages website
-This is the repository for My GitHubs Pages website.
+This is the README for the repository for My GitHubs Pages website.

 The site itself is published at <https://lockhartandrewj.github.io/>